-At first approach from the Avenue Victor Hugo in central Arles, there is something about Frank Gehry’s aluminum-cladded tower glistening amid the faded camel, umber, rose colors of a timeworn landscape.
+At first approach from the Avenue Victor Hugo in central Arles, there is something about Frank Gehry’s stainless steel-cladded tower glistening amid the faded camel, umber, rose colors of a timeworn landscape.
 It sits defiant, like a remonstrance.

 Perched on a plinth and rising from 54-foot glass atrium, the soaring 170-foot tower is a 53,000 square-feet surface of metal panels supporting more than 10,000 blocks of gleaming hammered stainless steel.